redux-offline/redux-offline/README.md

 }
 ```

-The method receives the Error returned by the effect reconciler, the action being processed, and a number representing how many times the action has been retried.
-If the method returns `true`, the action will be discarded; `false`, and it will be retried.
-The full signature of the method is `(error: any, action: OfflineAction, retries: number) => boolean`.
+The method receives the Error returned by the effect reconciler, the action
+being processed, and a number representing how many times the action has been
+retried.
+If the method returns `true`, the action will be discarded; `false`,
+and it will be retried.
+The full signature of the method is `(error: any,
+action: OfflineAction, retries: number) => boolean`.
+Alternatively, you can
+return a Promise object that resolve to a boolean, allowing you to detect when
+to discard asynchronously (for example, doing a request to a server to refresh a
+token and try again).

 #### Change how network requests are retried